 In the meantime Reiner and best friend Mel Brooks were perfecting a comedy routine that began at parties, and evolved into a stage act known as The 2000 Year Old Man.
 The 2000 Year Old Man spawned a Grammy Award-winning record album.
 Below, Mel Brooks and Carl Reiner on stage.

 Undeterred, Estelle and Carl Reiner moved to California and he began working as a writer and actor on The Dinah Shore Chevy Show (1959-1960); he also made his big-screen movie debut, acting in Happy Anniversary (1959).
-Reiner can be seen as Russ Lawrence, Gidget’s father, in the romantic comedy Gidget Goes Hawaiian (1961) which starred James Darren, Michael Callan, and Deborah Waller.
-Below in forefront, Carl Reiner and Jeff Donnell as Russ and Dorothy Lawrence in Gidget Goes Hawaiian.
+Carl Reiner can be seen as Russ Lawrence, Gidget’s father, in the romantic comedy Gidget Goes Hawaiian (1961) which starred James Darren, Michael Callan, and Deborah Waller.
+The movie clip below from Gidget Goes Hawaiian features Deborah Waller, Michael Callan, Carl Reiner, and Jeff Donnell as Gidget’s parents Russ and Dorothy Lawrence.

 Not content with these efforts, Carl Reiner also wrote the script for a future movie called The Thrill of It All, sketches for a Debbie Reynolds TV special in 1960, and recorded his first comedy album with his long-time friend Mel Brooks, 2000 Year Old Man.